sws06/QView/Readme.txt

 * Development of a standalone installer for easier distribution.
 * Ongoing performance enhancements.
 * Exploration of a mobile-friendly version (a longer-term aspiration).

+Credits- Q post content originally scraped from now-defunct public sites.
+Formatting and structure provided by the QView project.
+Special thanks to jkingsman/JSON-QAnon for academic collation work.